 Healthy Mocktail Recipes

-Valentine’s Day is a time many people are thinking champagne but in the winter time there is nothing that melts my heart like a warm beverage!
-And you can have a little mocktail hour any time of the day with these nonalcoholic hot not toddy recipes so they can be served even to the littlest of Valentines.
-However, if you want to kick it up the celebration a little bit add something else to them.
+For a warm winter beverage, try one of these holiday mocktails!
+Valentine’s Day is a time many people think of champagne but in winter, there is nothing that melts my heart like a warm beverage!
+And you can have a little mocktail hour any time of the day with these nonalcoholic hot not toddy holiday mocktail recipes.
+They can even be served to the littlest of Valentines.
+However, if you want to kick it up the celebration a little bit, you can also add a few additional ingredients to them.

 I am envisioning a cold night by the fire and clinking some mugs to celebrate the love!